(Ursus americanus). Patient Number 22-245.

 When emerging from hibernation in the spring, black bears will feed on carrion and newborn ungulates.
 During the summer, they will feed on honey and a variety of plant species with their diet consisting primarily of fruits and berries.
 During the autumn months, black bears actively search out nuts.
 Their preferred varieties include hazelnuts, acorns, and pine nuts.

 This black bear cub was brought to AIWC after being found alone running alongside a road.
 Ample searching revealed that there were no signs that his mother was still in the area, so he was immediately brought to AIWC.
 He was quite small on intake, weighing in at only 2.5 kg.
-Apart from being thin, and dehydrated, he is in overall good body condition and will remain with us until he is ready to be released back into the wild.
+Apart from being thin, and dehydrated, he was in overall good body condition.
+This cub and two others returned to the wild in fall 2022 and went on to den for the winter.
 Thank you for helping to support his care!